 Admission and Eligibility Criteria

-Applicants must have completed a minimum of three semesters toward the bachelor’s degree (at least one semester in residence with GLS is also required for transfer students), though they must apply prior to their final two undergraduate semesters.
+Applicants must have completed a minimum of three semesters toward the bachelor’s degree (for students who transfer into GLS, at least one semester in residence with GLS is also required), and they must apply prior to their final two undergraduate semesters.
 To be eligible, students must have a minimum of two full semesters remaining in GLS during which they are still working towards completion of undergraduate requirements.
 Participating GSAS departments set minimum GPA requirements for admission to and continuation in the program.

 Scholarships and Financial Aid

 Students admitted into the B.A./M.A. program are eligible for a tuition scholarship covering 50 percent of the additional credits remaining to complete the master’s portion of the program.
 The scholarship is only provided upon completion of the bachelor’s degree.
-It is calculated on the basis of (a) the remaining credits needed for the master’s degree and (b) additional payments the student may have made in order to accelerate study while matriculated for the bachelor’s degree (eg. excess tuition incurred for more than 18 credits during an undergraduate semester due to graduate course enrollment, or for enrollment in summer graduate courses).
 The tuition scholarship will remain available for twelve months from the start of the student’s first term in GSAS.
-Beyond the 50 percent tuition scholarship offered through the B.A./M.A. program., students may be eligible for additional forms of financial aid once they matriculate into GSAS.
+Beyond the 50 percent tuition scholarship offered through the B.A./M.A. program, students may be eligible for additional forms of financial aid once they matriculate into GSAS.

 Students interested in the accelerated B.A./M.A. program should consult their academic advisor for the application procedures.
-As early as possible, students should discuss with their professional advisor how the program might fit into both their curricular planning and long-term objectives.
+As early as possible, students should discuss with their advisor how the program might fit into both their curricular planning and long-term objectives.
 Students are also encouraged to discuss their plans with their faculty mentor.
-See www.liberalstudies.nyu.edu/page/dual.degree for more information.
+See the Combined Bachelors/Masters Degree website at http://liberalstudies.nyu.edu/academics/gls-curriculum/combined-ba-ma-degrees.html for more information.

-Liberal Studies and the Robert F. Wagner Graduate School of Public Service have created a dual-degree program to enable students to earn both a Bachelor of Arts degree in GLS and a Master of Public Administration (M.P.A.) degree in either Wagner’s Public and Nonprofit Management and Policy Program (PNP) or its Health Policy and Management Program (HPAM) in less time than it would take to complete the programs separately.
-This dual degree is designed for students with a strong commitment to public leadership and will allow such students to enhance and focus their opportunities for learning while helping them to build a career in public service.
+Liberal Studies and the Robert F. Wagner Graduate School of Public Service offer dual-degree programs to enable students to earn both a Bachelor of Arts degree in GLS and either a Master of Public Administration (M.P.A.) degree in Wagner’s Public and Nonprofit Management and Policy Program (PNP) or its Health Policy and Management Program (HPAM), or a Master of Urban Planning (M.U.P.), in less time than it would take to complete the degrees separately.
+These dual degree programs are designed for students with a strong commitment to public leadership and will allow such students to enhance and focus their opportunities for learning while helping them to build a career in public service or urban development.

 Taken separately, a student would need to complete 188 credits to earn both degrees, including four years of study at Liberal Studies and two years of study at Wagner.
-The B.A./M.P.A. dual degree will allow a GLS student to complete both degrees in as few as 160 credits.
-The dual degree permits GLS students to accelerate their progress toward the M.P.A. by earning a maximum of 28 credits toward the M.P.A. as part of their GLS degree.
+The B.A./M.P.A. dual degree will allow a GLS student to complete both degrees in as few as 160 credits, and the B.A./M.U.P. allows for completion of both degrees in as few as 150 credits.
+The dual degree permits GLS students to accelerate their progress toward the M.P.A. or M.U.P. by earning credits toward their graduate degree as part of their GLS degree.

-Note: GLS students participating in the B.A./M.P.A. dual degree are granted the opportunity to enroll in graduate coursework before completing the undergraduate degree, but this does not guarantee outright acceptance into the Wagner M.P.A. program.
-Students wishing to pursue the M.P.A. degree must also complete a regular Wagner M.P.A.
-Application for Admission during their senior year in GLS.
-Applicants will be expected to meet the same admissions standards as other Wagner applicants, which include strong academic qualifications and the equivalent of at least one year of relevant professional experience (i.e., internships, volunteer work, part-time employment).
-As such, before matriculating in the Wagner School and after completing the B.A. degree in GLS, students admitted to Wagner’s M.P.A. program are required to complete at least one additional year of full-time professional experience relevant to their anticipated field of study for the M.P.A. degree.
-In short, GLS B.A./M.P.A. students must defer starting their M.P.A. by at least one year after graduating from GLS.
+Note: GLS students participating in either the B.A./M.P.A. or B.A/M.U.P. dual degree program are granted the opportunity to enroll in graduate coursework before completing their undergraduate degree, but this does not guarantee outright acceptance into the Wagner master’s program.
+Students wishing to pursue the graduate degree must also complete a regular Wagner graduate application for admission during their senior year in GLS.
+Applicants will be expected to meet the same admissions standards as other Wagner applicants, which include strong academic qualifications and the equivalent of at least one year of relevant professional experience (i.e., internships, volunteer work, and part-time employment).
+As such, before matriculating in Wagner and after completing the B.A. degree in GLS, students admitted to Wagner’s M.P.A. or M.U.P. program may be expected to complete at least one additional year of full-time professional experience relevant to their anticipated field of study for the master’s degree.

 Advisement And Questions

-Students who are interested in the accelerated B.A./M.P.A. program should consult with an academic advisor in GLS as early as possible about how the program might fit into both their curricular planning and their long-term objectives.
+Students who are interested in accelerated Bachelor’s/Master’s Degree programs should consult with an academic advisor in GLS as early as possible about how the program might fit into both their curricular planning and their long-term objectives.
 Students are also encouraged to discuss their plans with their faculty mentor.

-Questions about eligibility for, or application to, the B.A./M.A. program or the B.A./M.P.A. program should be directed to the LS Advising Center.
-See Combined Bachelors/Masters Degree for more information.
+Questions about eligibility for, or application to, accelerated Bachelor’s/Master’s Degree programs should be directed to the LS Advising Center.
+See the Combined Bachelor/Master Degree page at http://liberalstudies.nyu.edu/academics/gls-curriculum/combined-ba-ma-degrees.html for more information.